About Us

 Our Story

 Since 2007, Grant County Animal Outreach (GCAO) has proudly partnered with the City of Moses Lake and Grant County to serve the animals and people of our community.
-Over the years, GCAO has grown into a diverse network of compassionate employees, dedicated Board Members, fosters, and volunteers — all united by a shared commitment to improving the lives of pets in Grant County.
+What began as a local effort has grown into a dedicated network of compassionate staff, Board Members, fosters, and volunteers — all united in improving the lives of pets in Grant County.

-Through compassionate care, responsible stewardship, and community collaboration, we strive to protect the health, safety, and overall well-being of every animal that comes through our doors while working to place them in loving, lifelong homes.
+Through compassionate care, responsible stewardship, and strong community collaboration, we protect the health and well-being of every animal in our care while working to place them in loving, lifelong homes.
+We actively promote spay and neuter education to prevent overpopulation, utilize modern technology to reunite lost pets, and increase visibility for adoptable animals through community outreach.

 Our Future